 It features a 3-point steel deadbolt locking mechanism that’s virtually impossible to break apart.
 Inside are two removable shelves so you can adjust everything to your liking.
 It also features a silent mode for when you don’t want to make any unnecessary noise.

 It requires four AA batteries that come in the package.
 You also get mounting hardware and two backup keys in case you need access when the batteries run out.

-Department of Justice approved this one for its durability and reliability.
+The Department of Justice approved this large safe for its durability and reliability.

 STACK-ON SU-BG-B SHD Stand-Up Safe with Biometric Lock